corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 When an EC2 instance fails the ALB Health Checks, it is marked unhealthy and will be terminated while the ASG launches a new EC2 instance.
 There's no CloudWatch Metric for "requests per minute" for backend-to-database connections.
 You need to create a CloudWatch Custom Metric, then create a CloudWatch Alarm.
 ### Route 53
 A managed DNS service, acting as the address book translating domain names into IP addresses.
+Counterpart of GoDaddy.

 ## 6. Application Integration and Messaging
 - **SNS (Simple Notification Service)**: The "town crier" for broadcasting messages or alerts.